rmetzler/bliki/wiki/devops/glassfish-and-upstart.md

 ## Instances

-Upstart supports "instances" of a service.
+Upstart supports “instances” of a service.
 This slots nicely into Glassfish's ability to host multiple domains and instances on the same physical hardware.
 I ended up with a generic `glassfish-domain.conf` Upstart configuration: